Ultimate Guide to Driving The Road to Hana, Maui

 • Take a decent map and Road to Hana Guide.

-• Hire a jeep wrangler because they looked so cool with the Road to Hana scenery.
+• Hire a jeep wrangler if you can because they looked so cool with the Road to Hana scenery.
 Make it red.
 Best for your photos.

 • Possibly stay along the road – there are some accommodation options.
 Especially if you have kids, you may want to break the trip up.
 It was an intensely big day for us, which wiped us out for the rest of our time in Maui.
 We canceled some other planned excursions so we could recover on Kaanapali Beach.